Nerve Pain - Sciatica or Neuralgia

-When you have been diagnosed with nerve pain or neuralgia one important aspect to consider are the muscles around the irritated or damaged nerve.
+When you have been diagnosed with chronic pain such as nerve pain or neuralgia one important aspect to consider are the muscles around the irritated or damaged nerve.
 Tension in your muscles impinges on the nerves that can cause a sharp or burning pain that is different to normal muscle pain.

 Although having a massage can give relief by releasing tension and 'knots' in your muscles, in a day or two when tension returns, so may the pain as you haven't found the cause of the pain, but relieved the resulting symptoms.

 For some people who have had chronic pain for months or even years, therapies such as massage may be too painful, due to the sensitivity of nerve pain even touch may be too painful, making everyday life such as going to work or looking after your family a real challenge.

 Sciatica is a problem for many people, especially at work.